sunil-20/ScoreKeeper/README.md

 # Score Keeper Web App

 This is a simple web application for keeping score in a two-player game, such as ping pong.
-It allows players to increment their scores up to 11, set the winning score, and reset the game to initialize it again.
+It allows players to increment their scores up to 11, set the winning score, and reset the game to initialize it again.<br>
 Hosted at: https://sunil-20.github.io/ScoreKeeper/

 ## Usage